Tinkerforge/doc/en/source/Hardware/Bricks/HAT_Zero_Brick.rst

 The HAT Zero Brick is a `Raspberry Pi HAT <https://www.raspberrypi.org/blog/introducing-raspberry-pi-hats/>`__ with the standard RPi Zero HAT form factor.
-The Brick follows the HAT specification and it will show up in the device tree in linux.
+The Brick follows the HAT specification and it will automatically work with Raspbian without any changes.

 With the HAT Zero Brick your Raspberry Pi has access to four :ref:`Bricklet <primer_bricklets>` ports.